jsdhami/SaumyaQuake/README.md

 -link
 #Detailed Project Description
 Moon Map
 This project produce the map of the moon depicting the seismic data from NASA Resources which visualize the shallow moonquakes with ripple effect ,it's location and magnitude and exploring the lunar surface as well as it's topography.
+The Apollo landing location and other moon mission data are also displayed for reference.

+The map frontend was developed through bootstrap and for globe Globe.Gl JavaScript library which is based on Three.js, and d3 open source library.
+Other tools like react and Json/csv/ data type is used.

+The tool provides easy to use function to display various items on map.

+How does it work?

+When you first open the website